30 days. Two souls. One mission. Katarina and Keller…

 THE WEDDING DRESS

 One thing that made Sarah extremely emotional was the fact that her brother would never get to see her in her wedding dress.
 He passed away just three days before her last fitting, making it an emotional and trying day.
 Once she put her dress on for the last time before the wedding, she knew she had made the right choice to go through with everything.
 She could not wait to walk down the aisle in her flowy Kathryn Elizabeth gown.
-The Bridal Collection was actually the first and only place she shopped.
+The Bridal Collection was actually the first and only bridal store she shopped at.
 She had initially set her mind on getting something very elegant, with sleeves and form fitting.
 After being stuck between two very similar gowns, she laughs at how many times she kept putting “the one.”
-She was conflicted on how different the flowy moscato colored gown was than the all-ivory gown she initially envisioned.
-Her friends and step mom were extremely helpful and gushed at how gorgeous she looked and how well the gown would match the venue.
+She was conflicted on how different the flowy moscato colored gown looked over the all-ivory gown she initially envisioned.
+Her friends and step mom were extremely helpful and gushed at how gorgeous she stood and how well the gown would match the venue.
 She cancelled her other appointment and called it a done deal.

 JULY 19, 2020